-On April 20, 1999, teenagers Eric Harris and Dylan Klebold gunned down their classmates and teachers at Columbine High School in Littleton, Colorado, killing 13 people and wounding 20.
+On April 20, 1999, teenagers Eric Harris and Dylan Klebold gunned down their classmates and teachers at Columbine High School in Littleton, CO, killing 15 people and wounding 24.
 This tragedy sent shock waves through the nation as communities struggled to understand what could cause students to carry out such violence at school.

 The Enoch Brown School Massacre

 The Enoch Brown Massacre is thought to be the earliest known shooting to occur on school property in what would one day become the United States.
-On July 26, 1764, a group of Lenape American Indians entered a schoolhouse near Greencastle, Pennsylvania, and shot and scalped schoolmaster Enoch Brown and tomahawked and scalped 9 or 10 of his children (reports vary).
+On July 26, 1764, a group of Lenape American Indians entered a schoolhouse near Greencastle, PA, and shot and scalped schoolmaster Enoch Brown and killed 9 or 10 of his children (precise numbers vary).
+Only two children survived.

 St. Mary's Parochial School